Startup Inventor Showcase

 - Mapping of the ecosystem with a featured service each month to help potential inventors understand, navigate and venture into the world of life science startups

-The series takes place at the Ross Conference Center, from 7 a.m. to 9 a.m. on the 2nd Monday of every month of the academic year.
-CCTS offers a live stream of the series at 437 Arps Hall Conference Room and at Nationwide Children’s Hospital.
+The series takes place at The James (Wasserstrom Family Conference Room), from 7 a.m. to 9 a.m. on the 2nd Monday of every month of the academic year.

 A light breakfast will be provided and networking will begin at 7 a.m. and programming will begin at 7:30 a.m.
 There will be time for Q&A and networking following the speakers.

 Registration is free, but required.

 4/13/2020 Inventor Vish Subramaniam, PhD.